 I'm pleased to announce that my first self-published pattern is available on Craftsy!
+(Update: You can now purchase the PDF pattern directly from me in my pattern shop.)
 Last Fall, I designed the Zoom Zoom quilt that I gave to our 4-year-old friend who had just become a big brother.
 The race car fabric was from my stash and I designed the cuddle quilt to feature the fun print.
 From that design I created the Back and Forth baby quilt pattern for you.
 This new version features Guppies for Lunch by Michael Miller Fabrics and coordinating Kona Solids.
 It would also be lovely featuring a different novelty or floral print.

 The Back and Forth baby quilt pattern is designed to feature a medium to large scale print, surrounded by coordinating fabrics.
 It works well with a variety of solids or blenders.
 It's the perfect size for a baby or as a cuddle quilt for a toddler.